ma-xu/Open-Set-Recognition/README.md

 Open Set Recognition project using PyTorch.

 ## Requirements
 For different Algorithms and different datasets, the requirements varies.
-In general, the following libaries are always required:
+In general, the basic and must requirements are:

 ## Supporting